maxritter/diy-thermocam-website/src/pages/docs/raw-data/index.md

 ---

-This guide describes how to interpret the raw data files (*.DAT), which are created by the device for each saved image and video / time-lapse frame on the internal storage.
+This page describes how to interpret the raw data files (*.DAT), which are created by the device for each saved image and video / time-lapse frame on the internal storage.
 A sample .DAT file can be found [here](https://github.com/maxritter/DIY-Thermocam/blob/master/Software/Thermal%20Analysis%20Software/Sample.DAT) with the corresponding thermal images linked [here](https://github.com/maxritter/DIY-Thermocam/blob/master/Software/Thermal%20Analysis%20Software/Sample.JPG).

 The structure of the file is define as following - see “method “SaveRawData” [here](https://github.com/maxritter/DIY-Thermocam/blob/master/Firmware_V3/src/thermal/save.cpp) as reference: